-At this point nearly all airlines have dismissed the concept of consistently blocking seats so that nobody has a neighbor.
+At this point a vast majority of airlines the world have dismissed the concept of consistently blocking seats so that nobody has a neighbor.
 While that wouldn’t offer “true” social distancing, it would at least offer some amount of personal space.

-- Delta One, Premium Select, Comfort+, and Main Cabin, have been booked to no more than 60%
+- Delta One, Premium Select, Comfort+, and Main Cabin, are being booked to no more than 60% of capacity

-- First Class has been booked to no more than 50%
+- First Class is being booked to no more than 50% of capacity

 Delta has been blocking every other first class seat

 When it comes to Delta’s seat blocking policy, there’s good and bad news.
 The good news is that Delta will continue blocking seats through at least January 6, 2021.
 The bad news is that Delta is reducing the extent to which it’s blocking seats.

 Through January 6, 2021:

 - For parties of one to two people, middle seats will be blocked

 - For parties of three or more people, middle seats will appear as available for booking, to allow families and travel companions to select seats together